greenbagels/discpp/README.md

 # discpp

 A C++ API wrapper library for the Discord bot API, aiming to be fast and lightweight using modern C++ practices.
+Whether those aims will be met, no one knows :)

 *Disclaimer: the library is **not at all** stable.
 Hopefully a roadmap is going to be made soon.*